For each resource we have given a description of how to use it, its main features and its strong points.

 Box-sets of The Young Montalbano are available with Italian subtitles, and each episode lasts two hours.
 We recommend you watch it in short sessions, listening to more complicated dialogues several times.

-If you are studying Italian and you have other suggestions or useful advice, send us your comments!
+If you are studying Italian and you have other suggestions, study tools or useful advice, send us your comments!

 If you require any information, you can contact us in the following ways: